donmccurdy/expression-eval/README.md

 JavaScript expression parsing and evaluation.

+> ⚠️ **UNMAINTAINED:** The `expression-eval` npm package is no longer maintained.
+The package was originally published as part of a now-completed personal project, and I do not have incentives to continue maintenance.
+Please feel free to use the code, but be aware that support and updates will not be available.

-> **IMPORTANT:** As mentioned under [Security](#security) below, this library does not attempt to provide a secure sandbox for evaluation.
+> ⚠️ **SECURITY NOTICE:** As mentioned under [Security](#security) below, this library does not attempt to provide a secure sandbox for evaluation.
 Evaluation involving user inputs (expressions or values) may lead to unsafe behavior.
 If your project requires a secure sandbox, consider alternatives such as [vm2](https://www.npmjs.com/package/vm2).

 Powered by [jsep](https://github.com/soney/jsep).